RosettaCommons/demos/tutorials/install_build/install_build.md

 # Downloading Rosetta

-For any academic or commercial use, you need to [request a license](https://els.comotion.uw.edu/express_license_technologies/rosetta).
-Obtaining a license is free for academic users.
-After you obtained the license, you can [download Rosetta](https://www.rosettacommons.org/software/license-and-download).
-Make sure you download the version corresponding to the license you have.
+Rosetta can be downloaded from the [RosettaCommons webpage](https://rosettacommons.org/software/download/).
+Rosetta is availible for free for non-commecial use, for commercial use you will need to obtain a license.
 When you click, you can see the latest numbered release as well as several weekly releases.
-Numbered releases (since Rosetta3.6) are simply weekly releases that have been specially labeled - all weekly releases pass the same suite of tests that the numbered releases do.
+Numbered releases (since Rosetta 3.6) are simply weekly releases that have been specially labeled - all weekly releases pass the same suite of tests that the numbered releases do.

 For many version, we offer both a source and a binary version.
 The binary version may allow you to skip the compilation stage, but are more limited in the platforms on which they work.
 The "__source__" distribution should be useful on all platforms on which Rosetta can run.
 (If you're interested in noncanonical amino acids, download the NCAA rotamer libraries as well.)